hpcleuven/VscDocumentation/source/jobs/worker_framework.rst

    $ qsub  -t 1-100  run.pbs

-The effect was that rather than 1 job, the user would actually submit 100 jobs to the queue system (since this puts quite a burden on the scheduler, this is precisely why the use of job arrays is somewhat discouraged.
+The effect is that rather than 1 job, the user would actually submit 100 jobs to the queue system.
+There are some :ref:`potential disadvantages to this <worker or atools>`.

 Using worker, a feature akin to job arrays can be used with minimal modifications to the PBS script::